mcelrath/braidcoin/braidpool_spec.md

 modern day and a smoothing function applied to payouts interferes with the notion of using shares as a hashrate derivative instrument.

-Now a purely work-weighted proportional algorithm would work for a pure-DAG blockchain, however we have the problem that some of the beads are blocks in a parent blockchain, and the blockchain has the property that some blocks can be orphans and receive no reward.
-We must dis-incentivize the creation of blocks at the same time which might become orphans.
+A purely work-weighted proportional algorithm would work for a pure-DAG blockchain, however we have the problem that some of the beads are blocks in a parent blockchain, and the parent blockchain has the property that some blocks can be orphans and receive no reward.
+We must dis-incentivize the creation of blocks which might become orphans.
 One component of this solution is the [difficulty retarget algorithm](#difficulty-retarget-algorithm) which maximizes throughput while minimizing the number of simultaneous beads.